dtalyanin/SenlaSolution/README.md

-# SenlaSolution
+# Solution of Dzmitry Talianin
-Solution for Senla
+Since I only saw the test task on 23.11, the decision will be made tomorrow